LGN.AI: Shaping the Future of Real-World AI

 We talked to potential clients early on and got feedback that the costs of retraining an AI model concern them.
 We weren’t following a 5-page business plan but rather iterating based on customer feedback and acquiring new customers simply by demonstrating the cost savings from using Neuroform.

 We figured that we could also build machine learning models for our customers.
-Yet, our goal is not to create a consulting business – that’s why we offer to build custom models free of charge, which are then maintained by Neuroform.
-That way, we could demonstrate how much models change over time, and customers can decide whether they want to keep the supervision by Neuroform or simply keep the AI model.
+Yet, our goal is not to create a consulting business—that’s why we offer to build custom models free of charge, which Neuroform then maintains.
+That way, we could demonstrate how much models change over time, and customers could decide whether to keep Neuroform’s supervision or simply keep the AI model.